fastalana/Who-Wants-To-Be-A-Runner/README.md

 In order to use the API users need to be authenticated.
 Users can either have a athlete or a coach role.
 An overview of the API can be found below as well.
 We've also provided a [Postman Collection](https://github.com/fastalana/WhoWantsToBeARunner/blob/master/who-wants-to-be-a-runner.postman_collection.json).

-### Permissions
+### Roles and Permissions
 #### Coaches
-_Coaches can retrieve all information about athletes and all of their stats._\n They have the following permissions:
+_Coaches can retrieve all information about athletes and all of their stats.
+They have the following permissions:
 * get:all_athletes
 * get:all_stats

 #### Athletes
-_Athletes can create an athlete and manage their stats through CRUD operations._\n They have the following permissions:
+_Athletes can create an athlete and manage their stats through CRUD operations.
+They have the following permissions:
 * post:athlete
 * post:stat